Scan Science and Technology

 The Experts below are selected from a list of 4161 Experts worldwide ranked by ideXlab platform

-Sylvie Retaux – 1st expert on this subject based on the ideXlab platform
+Sylvie Retaux – One of the best experts on this subject based on the ideXlab platform.

 Evolution of acoustic communication in blind cavefishNature Communications, 2019Co-Authors: Carole Hyacinthe, Joël Attia, Sylvie RetauxAbstract: